MCT-master/mct-master.github.io/_posts/2020-12-10-pedal-applied.md

 ### Case Study 3:

-Using the information we had from the first three studies, it was Tom’s job to create a scenario where Pedal would be magically transformed into a multi-user experience using a three program solution.
+Using the information we had from the first three studies, it was Tom’s job to create a scenario where Pedál would be magically transformed into a multi-user experience using a three program solution.

-1. Pedal - Used as the main seat to exchange files and conversations.
+1. Pedál - Used as the main seat to exchange files and conversations.
 2. Listento -Used to broadcast the signal from the DAW.
 3. Discord - Used for group conversations.
 Very flexible

-This would allow the group to create the necessary environment to give the multi-user experience of what we presume Pedal with multi-user capabilities would be like.
+This would allow the group to create the necessary environment to give the multi-user experience of what we presume Pedál with multi-user capabilities would be like.
 The results were ideal for this particular use case.
-However the user in the main seat had to ensure they turned off their output in Pedal and use Listento and Discord as the main source of receiving the broadcast and talking on discord.
+However the user in the main seat had to ensure they turned off their output in Pedál and use Listento and Discord as the main source of receiving the broadcast and talking on discord.

 ## Reflections from the case studies